-In advising and registering students, faculty advisors, the Provost, and the registrar try to prevent errors.
+In advising and registering students, faculty advisors, the Vice President for Academic and Student Affairs, and the registrar try to prevent errors.
 The student is expected to remember that graduation and teacher certification are attained according to the University catalog and is expected to study the requirements as set forth and to register in accordance therewith.
 In registering, the student is to follow the procedures prescribed by the Office of the Registrar.
 Ultimately, each student bears his or her own responsibility for meeting graduation requirements.